 Criterion #3: Is Remanding The Accused To Custody Needed To Protect The Public?

 In making this determination, I think it is a “no brainer” that the various crimes discussed in the “public confidence” aspect of bail consideration, above, can readily be assumed to be crimes which would also cause the accused to be denied bail under the public risk category, as in general, those crimes are crimes which put people at risk.
 Remember, although the question of bail might arise because of a particular charge, the courts should decide bail with an eye toward the person’s entire circumstances and history and not looking solely at the currently charged offense(s).

 Therefore, in making the evaluation required by this final component the courts must also consider the risk factors as to whether or not the accused is probable to commit the same offense again, or to commit a different offense that might be suggested by the criminal history of the accused.

 Since bail is a privilege, the answer to the first part of this question is an obvious, “Yes”.
 Would it be an effective deterrent?
 Allow me to answer that question with three rhetorical questions.

-- Is sending criminals to jail immediately more effective as a deterrent than allowing them to run free for six months, twelve months or even eighteen months while they await trial?
+- Is sending criminals to jail immediately more effective as a deterrent than allowing them to run free for a year or so as they await trial?

-- Is not “swift” justice the most effective form of justice?
+- What do you think, is not “swift” justice the most effective form of justice?